leeb48/Ticketing-App/readme.md

 - [x] create a seat map for the venue
 - [x] scaffold the main page with search bar, event list page, and event details page
 - [x] refactor pagination (maybe create a class for this)
+- [ ] refactor controller to be lean and create services to handel business logic

 ## Bug
 - [x] full text search with spaces are not working

+## Checkout
+- [ ] create checkout step using stripe
+ - [x] after/during checkout, booking will be in processing.
+After transaction is processed, then update the status to booked
+ - [ ] redirect the user to a order confirmation page (show order status, ticket info, event info)
+- [ ] prevent going back to checkout page after purchasing

 ## Authentication
 - [ ] Create an auth controller to handle user session using JWT